 - Adjustable stand provides perfect viewing angle, portrait, or landscape

-How to Wirelessly Charge Your Phone With A ROKFORM Case
+How Wireless Charging Works With A ROKFORM Case

-When you have a compatible ROKFORM case, wirelessly charging your phone is a walk in the park.
+If you have a compatible ROKFORM case, wirelessly charging your phone is a walk in the park.
 Some ROKFORM cases come with removable center plugs: one magnetic and the other non-magnetic.
-Users simply need to take out the magnetic plug when they want to charge wirelessly.
-New ROKFORM phone cases for the iPhone 14, iPhone 13 and Samsung S23 have these optional plugs as well as the MAGMAX™ magnet array for wireless charging.
+Users simply need to remove the magnetic plug when they want to charge wirelessly.
+New ROKFORM phone cases for the iPhone 15, iPhone 14, iPhone 13, Samsung S23, and Samsung S24 have these optional plugs as well as the MAGMAX™ magnet array for wireless charging.

 “This phone case rocks!
 It won’t come loose from where you put it and it’s well made, fits like a glove.”